 7. Rezone NC Zone on Warwick Turnpike/Henry Road The West Milford Zoning Board of Adjustment approved a use variance and a minor subdivision in 2003 to permit the subdivision of then existing Lot 5.02 in Block 1404 into three parcels to be developed for residential use.
 Located in the NC-Neighborhood Commercial zone district located along the easterly side of Warwick Turnpike in proximity to the Upper Greenwood Lake Elementary School, the Board's Resolution [No. 48-2003, memorialized December 18, 2003] noted two prior use variances to permit single family dwellings in this same area.
 The Board's annual report of 2003 cited this use variance history to support a recommendation to rezone the area from Neighborhood Commercial to a residential district at the next Master Plan update.
 Block 1404, lots 1, 2, 3, 5.01, 5.02, 5.03, and 5.04 are contiguous properties having frontage on Warwick Turnpike except Lot 5.03 which has street access via an easement and Lot 5.04 which connects with Cold Spring Road.
-Each parcel except Lot 2, which contains the Upper Greenwood Lake First Aid Squad building, is improved with a single family dwelling.
-It is recommended all seven lots be rezoned to the LR-Lake Residential district consistent with the existing LR zone surrounding Upper Greenwood Lake.
-The other remaining parcel currently in the NC zone in this vicinity is Lot 1 in Block 1405 which is boarded on all sides with public street frontage (Warwick Turnpike - west, Henry Roar - north, Cold Spring Road - east, and Reigler Road - south).
+Each parcel except Lot 2, which contains the Upper Greenwood Lake First Aid Squad building, is improved with a dwelling. single family It is recommended all seven lots be rezoned to the LR-Lake Residential district consistent with the existing LR zone surrounding Upper Greenwood Lake.
+The other remaining parcel currently in the NC zone in this vicinity is Lot 1 in Block 1405 which is bordered on all sides with public street frontage (Warwick Turnpike - west, Henry Road - north, Cold Spring Road - east, and Reigler Road - south).
 It has a 4A (commercial) tax classification and appears to be a boat repair and storage business.
-Comprised of approximately 1.4 acres,
+Comprised of approximately 1.4 acres, this commercial property will remain in the NC zone district which requires a minimum lot area of one-half acre.